0rig1n/tour-into-the-picture/README.md

 ## Demo
 https://user-images.githubusercontent.com/22386378/179718381-8ae9da2a-47e9-4f87-b901-11a22ccf388a.mp4
-## Environment
+## Introduction

-Matlab
+* This project has made a program, which reconstruct the 3D information on a single 2D picture with simple annotation by user and later visualize it as a tour into the picture.
+The technique is described in [Tour Into the Picture](http://graphics.cs.cmu.edu/courses/15-463/2011_fall/Papers/TIP.pdf) by Horry et al.

-This project realizes 3D reconstruction of a picture, and can extract foreground objects separately, and use the camera toolbar to control the view
+* This project realizes 3D reconstruction of a picture,by vanishing point and bottom surface specify by user, it can also extract foreground objects separately
-This project is basically the extended, updated and runnable version of (https://github.com/0rig1n/tour-into-the-picture) The inpaint module credts to (https://github.com/)
+* use the camera toolbar to control the view

 ## Quick start